A Quantile Variant of the EM Algorithm and Its Applications to Parameter Estimation with Interval Data: Appendix

 where $q_{\max} = \max_{i,k}\big\{ q_{i,k} \big\}$, we have $h(\beta)>0$ for some $\beta$ unless $q_{i,k} = q_{\max}$ for all $i$ and $k$.
 This condition is extremely unrealistic in practice.

 Next, we provide upper and lower bounds of $\beta$.
-These bounds guarantee the unique solution in the interval and enable the root search algorithm to find the solution very stably and easily.
-Since $h(\beta)$ is increasing, we have $ g(\beta) \le \lim_{\beta\to\infty} h(\beta), $ that is,
+These bounds guarantee that there is a unique solution in the interval.
+Therefore, any root search type algorithm will arrive at the solution in a stable manner.
+First we develop the lower bound $\beta_L$.
+Clearly, since $h(\beta)$ is increasing, we have $ g(\beta) \le \lim_{\beta\to\infty} h(\beta)$ so that